funkelab/motile/docs/source/quickstart.rst

   \sum_{y} c_y \cdot y

 where :math:`y` are binary indicator variables (e.g., whether a node or edge is selected) and :math:`c_y` is the cost associated with that variable.

-Since lower is better, we need to invert the scores by giving them a negative weight.
+For our node and edge scores, higher is better; therefore, we need to invert the scores by giving them a negative weight.
 We can do this by instantiating the classes :class:`costs.NodeSelection` and :class:`costs.EdgeSelection`: